junit-team/junit5/Prototype.md

 If there is a method parameter it needs to be _resolved_ at runtime.
 This is achieved by `MethodParameterResolver` instances.
 Such `MethodParameterResolver`s can either be built-in or added by the user (see extension model).
 Generally, parameters may be resolved by type or by annotations.

+For a very simple example see the `@TestName` annotation.
+It must be declared on a parameter of type String and will hold the name of the test at runtime (either its canonical name or its user-provided `@Name`).
+This acts as a simple replacement of the old `TestName` rule.

+The MockitoDecorator is another example of a `MethodParameterResolver`.
+While not intended to be production-ready it demonstrates the simplicity and expressives of both the extension model and the parameter resolution process.